Table of Contents

 Inside the jail, Larry Hoover on one hand was discreetly leading BGDN, and on the other was portraying himself not only to have been reformed but also as a reformer of the members of his gang.
 Hoover at that time was performing the twin roles of a gang leader and a reformer to the highest degree of perfection.

-It was ironic that life in jail provided two immense benefits to Larry Hoover.
+It was ironic that life in jail provided immense benefits to Larry Hoover.
+Growth in reputation and power can be attributed to the following benefits Larry Hoover enjoyed inside the prison:

-The result was that Larry Hoover became more powerful behind bars than he ever was as a free man.
+The combined result of all this was that Larry Hoover became more powerful behind bars than he ever was as a free man.

 When Hoover went to prison in 1973, he was diagnosed as functionally illiterate.
 His reading was of third grade level.
-He had never had a driver’s license because he could not read or write.
-Once in prison, he began to study and eventually obtained his GED and an emergency medical technician’s license.
+He had never had a driving licence because he could not read or write.
+Once in prison, he began to study and eventually obtained his GED and an emergency medical technician’s licence.

 In a 2012 report of the Prison Review Board, Hoover had completed more than 100 ACE courses and had extensively exhausted all available courses offered by the federal institutions.
 He also received programming in cognitive behavior therapy.

 Hoover read a wide variety of books on different topics.
-His favorites ranged from Machiavelli’s The Prince to Ayn Rand’s political novel The Fountainhead.
+Among his favorites were Machiavelli’s The Prince and Ayn Rand’s political novel The Fountainhead.
 About The Prince he said, “It’s like required reading, just to be able to stay in a conversation in the yard.”

 Of all the books that he read, the most that he admired was Boss, the 1971 biography of the former Chicago Mayor (1955-1976) Richard J. Daley by Mike Royko.
-The book described the transition of Irish and other white immigrant gangs in Chicago in the early 1900s.
+The book described the metamorphosis of Irish and other white immigrant gangs in to political groups in Chicago in the early 1900s.
 In the words of Hoover, “It was very motivating, because it showed you can make a transition from a street gang to a socially acceptable gang.”
 It was this very book that inspired him towards “Growth and Development” of the impoverished and politically and socially marginalized African-Americans.

 Prisoners’ Strike and Birth of Folk Nation and People Nation (1978)